17 Stunning Spring Almond French Tips That Feel Fresh, Modern, and Totally Wearable

 Negative space nail art has matured from a trend into a technique.
 For spring almond nails, it creates an airy, modern look that’s unlike anything you’d see in a traditional salon menu.

-The tip doesn’t connect at the sides of the nail it floats as a disconnected arc.
-Minimal, architectural, and very now.
+The tip doesn’t connect at the sides of the nail, it floats as a disconnected arc.
+Minimal, architectural, and one of the most-requested styles at editorial nail appointments right now.

 14. Double French Line